Unsolicited proposals to government

 The initial proposal stage allows a proponent to provide a high level outline of the unsolicited proposal enabling the government to consider whether it meets the criteria.

-Once the Coordinator General has sufficient information, the proponent will be advised within 45 days whether their proposal has advanced to the next stage.
+Once the Department of Treasury and Finance has sufficient information, the proponent will be advised within 45 days whether their proposal has advanced to the next stage.

 2. Detailed proposal